2025 Air Force Falcons football team

-The 2025 Air Force Falcons football team represents the United States Air Force Academy during the 2025 NCAA Division I FBS football season as a member of the Mountain West Conference.
-The team plays their home games at Falcon Stadium and are led by 19th-year head coach Troy Calhoun.
+The 2025 Air Force Falcons football team represented the United States Air Force Academy during the 2025 NCAA Division I FBS football season as a member of the Mountain West Conference.
+The team played their home games at Falcon Stadium and were led by 19th-year head coach Troy Calhoun.

+The Air Force Falcons drew an average home attendance of 26,665, the 3rd-highest of all college football teams from Colorado.

 Preseason

 Mountain West media poll

 The Mountain West's preseason prediction poll was released on July 16, 2025.